sarchar/RetroDisassemblerStudio/README.md

 * Real time displays of memory
 * Watches, breakpoints, labels, defines
 * Multiple running instances with separate state
+* Each instance contains its own collection of save states

 ## TODO